zriyansh/signoz.io/docs/instrumentation/golang.md

     `OTEL_EXPORTER_OTLP_ENDPOINT`: localhost:4317

     Since, we have installed SigNoz on our local machine, we use the above IP.
 If you install SigNoz on a different machine, you can update it with the relevant IP.

+    Do not use `http` or `https` in the IP address.
+For example, if the IP is `http://test.com` then the `OTEL_EXPORTER_OTLP_ENDPOINT` will be `test.com:4317`

      Here’s a handy [grid](https://signoz.io/docs/instrumentation/troubleshoot-instrumentation/) to figure out which address to use to send data to SigNoz.

     Hence, the final run command looks like this: